Hebbinkpro/PocketMap/README.md

 # PocketMap

 A dynamic web-based world map for PocketMine-MP servers.<br>
-For a full overview of all functions of the plugin, go to the [documentation](#documentation)
+For a full overview over all functions of the plugin, go to the [documentation](#documentation)

 ## What is new in v0.5